 Colon health is not something people often talk about, and many don't realize how significant it is.
 Yet, colon cancer is the third-leading cause of cancer-related death for men and women in the U.S. One in three people who are diagnosed with colon cancer will die of the disease.
 It's very important to catch colon cancer at early or pre-cancerous stages.
 The earlier we catch these pre-malignant lesions, the better the prognosis.

-There are several available colon cancer screening testing strategies.
-The colonoscopy remains the most popular option because of its ability to directly visualize the colon and remove any discovered lesions that same day.
+The colonoscopy remains the most popular option of colon cancer screening testing strategies because of its ability to directly visualize the colon and remove any discovered lesions that same day.

 Get the facts about colonoscopy.
 Download a free guide or watch a video from one of our experts as they discuss the facts about the screening and its importance in preventing and detecting colorectal cancer in its early stages.